 Lease Sale 251, scheduled to be livestreamed from New Orleans, will be the third offshore sale under the National Outer Continental Shelf (OCS) Oil and Gas Leasing Program for 2017-2022.
-Under this program, ten region-wide lease sales are scheduled for the Gulf.
+Under this program, ten region-wide lease sales are scheduled for the US Gulf of Mexico.
 Two Gulf lease sales will be held each year and include all available blocks in the combined Western, Central, and Eastern Gulf of Mexico Planning Areas.

-All terms and conditions for Gulf of Mexico region-wide Sale 251 are detailed in the Final Notice of Sale (FNOS) information package, which will be available for viewing on July 13, 2018 at:http://www.boem.gov/Sale-251/.
+All terms and conditions for Gulf of Mexico Region-wide Sale 251 are detailed in the Proposed Notice of Sale (PNOS) information package, which will be available on Monday, April 2, 2018 at:http://www.boem.gov/Sale-251/.